Alexon1999/terraform_setup/README.md

 A common pattern is to use Terraform to set up base infrastructure, including networking, VM instances, and other foundational resources.

-Here in this project, we are going to use Terraform to create to provision a full stack project (instances, vpc, public gateway, databases, load balancer, dns).
+Here in this project, we are going to use Terraform to create to provision a full stack project on the cloud provider **Scaleway** (instances, vpc, public gateway, databases, load balancer, dns).
 More details about the project can be found in the [Terraform.pdf](./Terraform.pdf) file.

 ## Documentation